tinaachenn/tinaachenn/README.md

 ## Hi!
 I'm Tina 🌟

-- 🎓 I'm a junior at Swarthmore College studying computer science and architecture!
+- 🎓 I'm a junior at Swarthmore College studying computer science and architecture
 - 🌱 I’m currently learning web development through the Odin Project.
-- 📫 Reach me at tinaachenn14@gmail.com and tinaachenn on instagram
+- 📫 Reach me at tinaachenn14@gmail.com and tinaachenn on linkedin
 - ⚡ Fun fact:
 - 🎱 I enjoy playing PC games like minecraft and valorant and sometimes I do art!
 - 🛹 I'm learning how to skate!